What Will Disqualify You From Adopting a Child?

 • Poor Health

-• Criminal history or a criminal record, especially felonies, violent crimes, or crimes involving children (this may include family members or anyone living in the potential adoptive family’s home)
+• Criminal history or a criminal record, especially felonies, violent crimes, or crimes involving children (this may include family members or anyone living in the potential adoptive parent’s home)

 • Registered sex offender